kgalczyk/running-params-anomaly-detection/readme.md

 ### How it Works:
 1. **Compression & Reconstruction:** The network compresses the multi-dimensional running parameters into a lower-dimensional latent space and then attempts to reconstruct the original signal.
-2. **Reconstruction Error:** For standard activities the reconstruction error remains minimal.
+2. **Reconstruction Error:** For standard activities, the reconstruction error remains minimal.
-3. **Anomaly Detection:** When abnormal running parameters occur (e.g., relatively low or high heart rate, s), the Autoencoder fails to reconstruct the data accurately.
+3. **Anomaly Detection:** When abnormal running parameters occur (e.g., an unexpectedly low or high heart rate), the Autoencoder fails to reconstruct the data accurately.
 A spike in the **Reconstruction Error** exceeding a predefined threshold signals an anomaly.

 ## 🛠️ Requirements & Toolboxes